 Please feel welcome to read Practice of Brahmacharya by Swami Sivananda, available here in PDF format.
 Do consider it the standard text for this website: references will be made to it frequently in the following chapters.
 There is also Sivananda’s Spiritual Diary, available here—well worth taking up as a means of self-discipline for the hard-won attainment of the Ātman.

 Brahmacharya is commonly taken to mean celibacy, but it can also mean chastity.
-The chief end of this entire branch of the Divine Life Society is to train young persons in celibacy so that we may shine before all and sundry and blaze a trail to the Ātman.
+The chief end of this entire branch of the Divine Life Society is to train young persons in celibacy.
 It suits us well to be very private persons… we must keep to ourselves and try not utter a single idle word in the course of our day-to-day activities.
-“Talks on topics other than Ātman and Moksha are forbidden for a Pranayama practitioner,” says Sivananda in his Science of Pranayama.
-(See the chapter on Pranayama below.)
-A worthy goal indeed, never to speak a word out of place!
+“Talks on topics other than Ātman and Moksha are forbidden for a Pranayama practitioner,” says Sivananda in his Science of Pranayama, link here.

-Let all our thoughts and efforts be directed, then, towards the pure, immortal, sexless Ātman.
+Let all our thoughts and efforts be directed towards the pure, immortal, sexless Ātman.
 This is the chief end of our chastity, and the purpose of our lives.
-Join me, if you will, and become a truly independent young person bent on Yoga and perfect in Brahmacharya.
-The techniques and methodology I shall outline in brief in this very book.
-Do keep reading...
+Join me in this endeavour and become a truly independent person intent on the practice of Yoga and perfection in Brahmacharya.
+I am researching and outlining the techniques and methodology in this very book.